-[2018] How can something be made understandable that is beyond the average reality experience of most people?
-Circular Insanity is an attempt to answer this question and to translate the states of bipolar disorder (euthymia, mania and depression) into cinematic images that, without being explanatory, give the viewer an insight into the inner life of bipolar people and make their emotional world tangible in image and sound.
+[2018] How can something be made understandable that is beyond the average persons experience of reality?
+Circular Insanity seeks to answer this question by translating the states of bipolar disorder—euthymia, mania, and depression—into cinematic images.
+Without being purely explanatory, the film offers a glimpse into the inner world of those affected, making their emotions tangible through visuals and sound.

 category